USDC tokens, Polygon Amoy testnet

 Last updated on

 The popularity of Polygon has exploded in the blockchain space.
-As of early 2024, Polygon processed over 2.5 million transactions per day and secured over $5 billion in total value locked (TVL) across its ecosystem (source: DappRadar).
+As of 2026, Polygon processes over 2.5 million transactions per day and has secured over $5 billion in total value locked (TVL) across its ecosystem.
 Developers and learners alike rely on testnets like Polygon Amoy to experiment with smart contracts, build decentralized applications (dApps), and simulate real-world activity.

-If you’re planning to deploy or test your dApp on Polygon, you’ll need test MATIC (used for gas fees) and test USDC (to mimic stablecoin transactions).
-But how do you actually move these tokens into your wallet?
+If you're planning to deploy or test your dApp on Polygon, you'll need test MATIC (used for gas fees) and test USDC (to mimic stablecoin transactions).
+This guide walks you through the entire process—with verified 2026 network details—step by step.

 • MATIC on Amoy is used to pay gas fees for transactions, just like on the mainnet.